What This Article Covers

 “We have seen massive system speed improvements and increased ability to analyze the most detailed levels of customers and products.” – Colgate Palmolive

-So this is an anecdote, and it sounds like it was written by Donald Trump (except it use the word massive instead of tremendous.)
-What is an anecdote doing in a benchmarking study!?
-Does SAP Marketing have any idea of what a study like this is supposed to contain?
+This is an anecdote, and it sounds like it was written by Donald Trump (except it use the word massive instead of tremendous.)
+If your benchmark study could have been written by Donald Trump, then you have a credibility problem with your benchmarking study.

-When one compares what Bill McDermott, Hasso Plattner, SAP marketing, Bluefin, Deloitte, and others say about the game changing aspects of HANA to the technical benchmarks there is absolutely no correspondence.
-SAP invests comparatively little in benchmarking, but its marketing spending on HANA is tremendous.
-This is similar to pharmaceutical companies.
+When one compares what Bill McDermott, Hasso Plattner, SAP marketing, Bluefin Solutions, Deloitte, and others say about the game changing aspects of HANA to the technical benchmarks there is absolutely no correspondence.
+SAP invests comparatively little in benchmarking, but its marketing spending on HANA is enormous.
+This is similar to the major pharmaceutical companies.
 Pharmaceutical companies spend far more on marketing than research, and the research is mostly just running clinical trials, which is based upon research that is performed by universities and is publicly funded.

 This article did not review the benchmarking of other database vendors.
-However, I find it more likely than not that vendors like Teradata, given the database talent that they have, not also have a solution that is superior to HANA in performance.
-And the list of other database vendors that can also beat HANA is likely more than just Oracle and Teradata.
+However, I find it more likely than not that vendors like IBM, given the database talent that they have, not also have a solution that is superior to HANA in performance.
+And the list of other database vendors that can also beat HANA is likely more than just Oracle and IBM.

 Brightwork Research and Analysis was not paid or otherwise compensated by any vendor or other entity to write this article.